JasonDoesCode/DailyCodeChallenge/README.md

 A personal repo to keep track of the coding challenges I have completed.

-Each file holds: A problem, Example input/outout, My Solution, & an observed Solution that I learned from.
+Each file holds: A problem, example input/outout, my solution, & if I found a better solution, a breakdown of how that solution works.